ElliottjPierce/macro_based_noiz/README.md

 WARNING: This crate is still in development and is not at all production ready yet.

 # About
 Noiz is designed for game development in rust with [Bevy](https://bevyengine.org/).

 ### Goals
 - Fast.
 Latency and slim memory footprint is most important.
 - Configurable.
 Making noise of your own is easy.
 - Integrated.
-Featues integration with common crates.
+Features integration with common crates.
 - Contextualized.
 Noise functions and types can be chained together beyond what is possible in most crates.

 ### Philosophy